singh1114/best/_posts/2019-11-09-how-to-contribute-to-open-source-and-land-a-better-job.md

 Most organizations mark easy issues as `good-first` issues.
 You can pick any one of those issues and start solving them.

-Just remember to tell the organizers that you working on that issue so that no one else picks it up at the same time.
+Just remember to tell the organizers that you are working on that issue so that no one else picks it up at the same time.

 ### Just start